Coroner: Former Purdue star Caleb Swanigan dies at 25

 - Caleb SwaniganLiveTodayTomorrowvs--|

-FORT WAYNE, Ind.
-(AP) Former Purdue basketball star Caleb Swanigan has died at 25.
+FORT WAYNE, Ind. — Former Purdue basketball star Caleb Swanigan has died at 25.

 The Allen County Coroner’s office confirmed Tuesday that Swanigan died Monday of natural causes at Lutheran Hospital in Fort Wayne, Indiana.